fbpx

 Circle Bar B Guest Ranch

-This 1,100-acre coastal mountain property just 30 minutes north of Santa Barbara is perfect for an off-the-grid vacation.
-On-site horseback riding with seasoned trail guides includes views of canyons, creek crossings, and magnificent vistas of the Pacific Ocean and Santa Barbara Channel Islands.
+This 1,100-acre coastal mountain guest ranch just 30 minutes north of Santa Barbara is perfect for an off-the-grid vacation.
+On-site horseback riding with seasoned trail guides includes views of canyons, creek crossings, and magnificent vistas of the Pacific Ocean, the Channel Islands, and the Santa Ynez Mountains.

 Apple Blossom Inn